mplspunk/awesome-privacy-engineering/README.md

 * [IBM's Differential Privacy Library](https://github.com/IBM/differential-privacy-library) - Diffprivlib is a general-purpose library for experimenting with, investigating and developing applications in, differential privacy.
 * [Microsoft's SmartNoise](https://opendifferentialprivacy.github.io) - This toolkit uses state-of-the-art differential privacy techniques to inject noise into data, to prevent disclosure of sensitive information and manage exposure risk.
 * [NIST Differential Privacy Blog Series](https://www.nist.gov/itl/applied-cybersecurity/privacy-engineering/collaboration-space/focus-areas/de-id/dp-blog) - This series is designed to help business process owners and privacy program personnel understand basic concepts about differential privacy and applicable use cases and to help privacy engineers and IT professionals implement the tools.
-* [RAPPOR](https://github.com/google/rappor) - Randomized Aggregatable Privacy-Preserving Ordinal Response (RAPPOR) is a technology for crowdsourcing statistics from end-user client software, anonymously, with strong privacy guarantees.
+* [RAPPOR](https://github.com/google/rappor) - Randomized Aggregatable Privacy-Preserving Ordinal Response (RAPPOR) is a technology for crowdsourcing statistics from end-user client software, anonymously, with strong privacy guarantees. (deprecated)
-* [FedML](https://fedml.ai) - FedML - The federated learning and distributed training library enabling machine learning anywhere at any scale.
+* [FedML](https://github.com/FedML-AI/FedML/) - FedML - The federated learning and distributed training library enabling machine learning anywhere at any scale.
 It's backed by [FedML, Inc](https://FedML.ai).
 Supporting large-scale geo-distributed training, cross-device federated learning on smartphones/IoTs, cross-silo federated learning on data silos, and research simulation.
 Best Paper Award at NeurIPS 2020.
 * [FedJAX](https://github.com/google/fedjax) - Google's JAX-based open source library for federated learning simulations that emphasizes ease-of-use in research.
 * [diffpriv: Easy Differential Privacy](https://cran.r-project.org/package=diffpriv) - R package that is an implementation of major general-purpose mechanisms for privatizing statistics, models, and machine learners, within the framework of differential privacy of Dwork et al. (2006).
 * [sdcMicro: Statistical Disclosure Control Methods for Anonymization of Microdata and Risk Estimation](https://cran.r-project.org/package=sdcMicro) -  R package that can be used for the generation of anonymized (micro)data, i.e. for the creation of public- and scientific-use files.